How to Restrict Access to WordPress Pages: Creating a Members-Only Area

 Of the two options, only the Private visibility setting makes sense if you want to restrict a lot of content on your site.

 But as you can tell, you can’t possibly give every user admin or editor level access on your site.
 Which means you need to introduce another membership level (subscribers).
-And then set the private pages’ visibility level to that of subscribers.
-This way, all your subscribers will be able to access all the restricted content.

 This is how you might go one step further and set a more sophisticated (but equally easy to assign and manage) restriction of access to members’ only content in your WordPress website.